 Redraw conditions

-Unlike offset accounts, accessing the money in a redraw isn’t as simple as just taking money out of an account.
-You will likely need to make a redraw request, which normally isn’t instant, while there might also be limitations on how often the account can be redrawn.
-There might also be limitations on the minimum and maximum amount that can be redrawn.
+Unlike offset accounts, accessing the money in a redraw isn't as simple as swiping your card or shifting it into another account.
+You might need to make a redraw request and wait for it to be processed, or there might also be limitations on how often redraw can be used.
+There may also be limitations on the minimum and maximum amount that can be redrawn.

 As the terms and conditions of redraw facilities differ significantly among lenders, it is important to understand what's on offer before you take out the loan.

-1. The fee for having a redraw facility.
+1. Is there a fee for having or using a redraw facility

 Is a redraw facility right for you?